remla25-team17/operation/README.md

 >Now you can access the application at `http://app.local/`

-For testing purposes, ensure the following commands
+For testing purposes, run the following commands
 ```bash
 kubectl get pods -n ingress-nginx
 kubectl get svc -n ingress-nginx